g-chauvel/zuul-jobs/roles/pull-from-intermediate-registry/README.rst

 This requires the :zuul:role:`run-buildset-registry` role already applied.
-It also requires an externally managed "intermediate" registry operating for the use of Zuul, and it requires "skopeo" to be installed on the Zuul executors.
+It also requires an externally managed "intermediate" registry operating for the use of Zuul, and it requires "skopeo" and "socat" to be installed on the Zuul executors.

 **Role Variables**